Christopher Isherwood: Sojourn in Berlin

+In March 1929, Isherwood joined Auden in Berlin, where Auden was spending a post-graduate year.
+His primary motivation for making the trip was the sexual freedom that Weimar-era Berlin offered, as he later wrote: "To Christopher, Berlin meant Boys".
+The ten-day visit changed Isherwood's life.
+He began an affair with a German boy whom he met at a cellar bar called The Cosy Corner, and he was "brought face to face with his tribe" at Magnus Hirschfeld's Institute for Sexual Science.
+Isherwood visited Berlin again in July and relocated there in November.

 In Berlin, Isherwood completed his second novel, The Memorial (1932), about the impact of the First World War on his family and his generation.
 He also continued his habit of keeping a diary.
-In his diary, he gathered raw material for Mr. Norris Changes Trains (1935), inspired by his real-life friendship with Gerald Hamilton, and for Goodbye to Berlin (1939), his portrait of the city in which Adolf Hitler was rising to power—enabled by poverty, unemployment, increasing attacks on Jews and Communists, and ignored by the defiant hedonism of night life in the cafés, bars, and brothels.
-Goodbye to Berlin included stories published in the leftist magazine, New Writing, and it included Isherwood's 1937 novella Sally Bowles, in which he created his most famous character, based on a young Englishwoman, Jean Ross, with whom he briefly shared a flat.
+In his diary, he gathered raw material for Mr. Norris Changes Trains (1935), inspired by his real-life friendship with Gerald Hamilton, and for Goodbye to Berlin (1939), his portrait of the city in which Adolf Hitler was rising to power — enabled by poverty, unemployment, increasing attacks on Jews and Communists, and ignored by the defiant hedonism of night life in the cafés, bars, and brothels.
+Goodbye to Berlin included stories published in the leftist magazine New Writing, and it included Isherwood's 1937 novella Sally Bowles, in which he created his most famous character, based on a young Englishwoman, Jean Ross, with whom he briefly shared a flat.

-In America, the Berlin novels were published together as The Berlin Stories in 1945.
+In the United States, the Berlin novels were published together as The Berlin Stories in 1945.
 In 1951, Goodbye to Berlin was adapted for the New York stage by John van Druten using the title I Am a Camera, taken from Isherwood's opening paragraphs.
 The play inspired the hit Broadway musical Cabaret (1966), later adapted to film as Cabaret in 1972.

+Isherwood was among the literary contributors to the New Party's weekly paper Action, which was launched shortly before the October 1931 election.
+He dubbed the publication "the rankest John Bull stuff" and was interested more in the financial compensation that came from contributing.